 Exercise is good for everyone, including people with COPD.
 Being active can build your strength so you can breathe easier.
 It can also help you stay healthier for longer.

-Talk to your doctor about what kind of exercise is right for you.
+Talk to your provider about what kind of exercise is right for you.
 Then start slow.
 You may only be able to walk a short distance at first.
 Over time, you should be able to go longer.

 Try to exercise for at least 15 minutes, 3 times a week.